fhars/dcos16/readme.md

 switches to the next process, the screen is cleared and output starts on the top of the screen.

+Key presses will be deliverd to the process that has the focus. dcos16 stores one key per process, additional keys pressed before the last key has been read are discarded.

 The current set of output functions has been adapted from <a href="https://github.com/jdiez17/0x42c">0x42c</a> and currently clobber more registers than they probabaly should.
 They set the